bvb-org/salary-chart/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/) - see the [LICENSE](LICENSE) file for details.
+This means you can share and adapt the work, but you cannot use it for commercial purposes.